etlin3/cse15l-lab-reports/labreport2.md

 # Part 3

 One thing I learned from these past two labs was how to create servers using Java.
+By coding a server file named "Server" and running it with "java Server 4000", I can create and run a server on my local computer that can carry out functions by changing the URL.